TowlTheOwl/SumoBot/README.md

 **Conclusion and Future Work**

 We were able to create the basic framework of a real-time Minecraft AI which now can successfully capture screen and execute action.
 However, since this AI cannot make its own action, we would need to implement Neural Network into the program so that it can make its action and execute it to fight the opponent, rather than making the random actions as it currently does.
 Also, we would like to develop the neural network in many different ways, so that we could see which way is the best for a Minecraft AI to develop in, and record the winrates of the bots after developing enough to make accurate decisions, in an online environment.
 One challenge we expect is speed of classification, or the decision making times.
-Since the array first function, the function that captures the screen, gives to the fourth function, the function that makes the decision, is 1080 x 1920 x 4, the length of the input is 8,294,400.
+Since the array first function, the function that captures the screen, gives to the fourth function, the function that makes the decision, is 1080 x 1920 x 4, the size of the input exceeds 8 million integer values.
 Because this is too big and will take too long for a neural network to make a decision, we would need to find a way to speed up the process and compress the image in a way that it is readable for the program while not being to large that it will take too long before it can make its decisions.
 Also, we were able to learn about different modules in Python such as multiprocessing and socket.
 And as we move forward with the project, we hope we can learn more about Python while coding the new parts of the program.